NielDuysters/algonline/postgresql/README.md

 # PostgreSQL

 PostgreSQL is the database-engine of choice for this project.
 No advanced things are used in the database-architecture and the database-part of the project is pretty basic.
+You can inspect the database-structure here: ([database-structure](database-structure.png))

 I will go into more detail about how I optimized the way chart-data for a trading algorithm is queried.